CVSAISREENIVASREDDY/financia/docs/readme.md

 ## Features

 - Secure Login with Role-Based Access
-    - Analyst: Upload PDFs and view all companies.
+    - Analyst: Upload PDFs and view all companies of the selected Group of Industries.
     - CEO: View their company's financials.
     - Top Management: View all companies under their group.